EverythingMe/disposable-redis/README.md

 ## Create disposable instances of redis server on random ports

-This can be used for testing redis dependent code without having to make assumptions on if and where redis server is running, or fear of corrupting data
+This can be used for testing redis dependent code without having to make assumptions on if and where redis server is running, or fear of corrupting data.

+You just create a redis server instance, run your code against it as if it were a mock, and then remove it without a trace.
+The only assumption here is that you have `redis-server` available in your path.

 For full documentation see [http://godoc.org/github.com/EverythingMe/disposable-redis](http://godoc.org/github.com/EverythingMe/disposable-redis)